Immigration to Italy

-Romanians made up the largest foreign community in the country (1.073.196; around 10% of them being ethnic Romani people) followed by Albanians (416.229), Moroccans (412,346). and Chinese (308,984).
-As of 2024, foreign citizens' origins were subdivided as follows: Europe (46.22%), Asia (23.41%), Africa (22.69%), The Americas (7.64%), and Oceania (0.04%).
+Romanians made up the largest foreign community in the country (1,073,196; around 10% of them being ethnic Romani people) followed by Albanians (416,229), Moroccans (412,346) and Chinese (308,984).
+As of 2024, foreign citizens' origins were subdivided as follows: Europe (46.22%), Asia (23.41%), Africa (22.69%), The Americas (7.64%) and Oceania (0.04%).

-The distribution of foreigners is largely uneven in Italy: in 2020, 61.2% of foreign citizens lived in Northern Italy (in particular 36.1% in Northwestern Italy and 25.1% in Northeastern Italy), 24.2% in Central Italy, 10.8% in Southern Italy and 3.9% in Insular Italy.
+The distribution of foreigners is largely uneven in Italy: in 2020, 61.2% of foreign citizens lived in northern Italy (in particular 36.1% in northwestern Italy and 25.1% in northeastern Italy), 24.2% in central Italy, 10.8% in southern Italy and 3.9% in Insular Italy.

 The children born in Italy to foreign mothers were 102,000 in 2012, 99,000 in 2013 and 97,000 in 2014.

+Some commentators tend to over estimate the incidence of immigration on crime in Italy, for example suggesting that immigration in Italy is a threat to security because of the higher incidence of convictions among immigrants than natives.
+(Note: "Da essi, infatti, si deduce che la percentuale di reati presumibilmente commessi (persone denunciate o arrestate) da stranieri irregolari (circa il 28%), è enormemente superiore al peso degli irregolari stessi (meno dell’1% della popolazione presente in Italia).")
+However, the most rigorous causal analysis on the effects of immigration on crime in Italy does not confirm this.
+Bianchi, Buonanno and Pinotti (2012) implement an instrumental variable estimation on Italian data to show that "immigration increases only the incidence of robberies, while leaving unaffected all other types of crime.
+Since robberies represent a very minor fraction of all criminal offenses, the effect on the overall crime rate is not significantly different from zero."

 Statistics

 Immigrants by country of origin as of 2023.
 Italy is home to a large population of migrants from Eastern Europe and North Africa.